Providers

 curl http://127.0.0.1:8000/v1/models

-If you see a connection error, verify the host, port, and that vLLM started with the OpenAI-compatible server mode.
-For explicit loopback, LAN, or Tailscale endpoints, OpenClaw trusts the exact configured models.providers.vllm.baseUrl origin for guarded model requests.
+If you see a connection error, verify the host, port, and that vLLM started in OpenAI-compatible server mode.
+OpenClaw trusts the exact configured models.providers.vllm.baseUrl origin for guarded model requests on loopback, LAN, and Tailscale endpoints.
 Metadata/link-local origins remain blocked without explicit opt-in.
-Set models.providers.vllm.request.allowPrivateNetwork: true only when vLLM requests must reach another private origin, and set it to false to opt out of exact-origin trust.
+Set models.providers.vllm.request.allowPrivateNetwork: true only when vLLM requests must reach another private origin, or false to opt out of exact-origin trust.

 Auth errors on requests